skoike/bunpu/README.md

 In the conventional numerical calculation, a reproducible distribution cannot be obtained, if the distribution is obtained from the calculation results of a plurality of various data, which does not improve even if the number of data is increased.
+Even if each parameter converges to a specific distribution, the distribution after calculation does not converge.
+The law of large numbers does not hold for the calculation result.
 The reason is that even if we try to grasp the variation from the numerical calculation, in operations between independent parameters, the ratio of the amount of missing information to the combinational information required to form the distribution is large, so there is a high possibility that the shape of the distribution will be greatly affected by chance.